 Often confident and curious around humans

 Usually shy and reclusive

-Relatively long lived (around forty to sixty years)
+Relatively long lived (around 40 to 60 years)

 Relatively short lived (around 12 to 15 years for most porpoises, or around 16 to 17 years for the Dall's porpoise, which is the largest porpoise in the world)

 We know more about dolphins than porpoises.
-There are only six species of porpoises while the number of dolphin species is somewhere in the thirties.
+Only six species of porpoises exist while the number of dolphin species is somewhere between thirty and forty.
 In addition, porpoises tend to be reclusive animals.